zoogeny/zoogeny/books/story-self/12-Chapter-6-Value-Of-Love-outline.md

   - Opposed to antinatalism or the even more severe efilism
   - To see ourselves as working with nature/universe/God towards some goal

----

-Reconsider the use of "conscious individual".
-It is distracting to the ideas presented